truecharts/public/website/src/content/docs/guides/talos/docker.md

 ## Further testing needed

+### ClusterTool compatibility

+The able has previously been tested with "normal" useage of `talosctl apply`, on machineconfigs created, and manually altered, using `clustertool genconfig`.
+Its not been validated for clustertool bootstrapping as of yet

 ### Intel GPU support

 We assume that doing the volume-forwards to the container like normal for adding intel GPUs to containers, would work fine.